Cardiovascular Care at Methodist Heart and Lung Institute

 Ventricular assist devices (VAD):These devices take over the function of one of the ventricles in your heart.
 They take blood from chambers of the heart and help pump it to the body, supporting the heart.
 There are two types:

 The patient journey

-The Methodist Heart Institute is located on the west end of the Methodist Hospital campus.
+The Methodist Heart and Lung Institute is located on the west end of the Methodist Hospital campus.
 Excluding our rehabilitation program, appointments are on the sixth floor.

 If you’re arriving for our cardiac rehab program, please proceed to the second floor of Methodist Plaza.
 This building is on the north side of Medical Drive across from Methodist Hospital.
 Methodist Cardiopulmonary Rehabilitation Center is in suite 255.

 For help checking in, stop by our information desks.
 The main desk is in the central tower by the front entrance.
 It’s open Mon - Fri: 7:00am – 2:00pm.
 Our Garage 2 desk is by the ER entrance off Louis Pasteur Drive.
 It’s open daily from 7:00am – 9:00pm.

 The closest visitor parking is in the parking lot off Floyd Curl Drive and Medical Drive.
 You’ll find additional space in our three garages.
 We also provide valet parking.
 The service costs $8 per day, per visit.

 Cardiology at Methodist Healthcare